Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/CoreConceptsAndBasicUsage/BasicSiteManagement.md

 	- Content types, parts and fields
 	- Creating and editing content items and content types, Content Preview
 	- Versioning: drafts (and Draftable metadata) and published versions
+    - Other metadata (apart from Securable and indexing-related)
 	- Demo: basic content types of The Blog recipe (Page, widgets, Blog Post, listing content items like Blog does)
 	- Demo: creating a content type
 	- Demo: editing and versioning a content item